 Patients get “nose jobs,” scientifically known as rhinoplasty, for any number of reasons.
 This surgery can result in a dramatic change to the appearance of your nose and face.
-But did you know that you might also shed some extra pounds as a positive side effect?
+But did you know that rhinoplasty and weight loss go hand in hand?

 Many people are unhappy with the appearance of their nose for cosmetic reasons and elect to have it surgically altered.
 In addition, there are several medical conditions that can be relieved by rhinoplasty.
 These include deviated septum, breathing difficulties and nasal asymmetry.
 Even so, electing to have this procedure should only happen after careful research and a thorough consultation with a rhinoplasty surgeon like Dr. Kulick to determine if this intervention is right for you and will help you to achieve your goals.